google/highwayhash/README.md

 We wish to defend (web) services that utilize hash sets/maps against denial-of-service attacks.
-Such data structures assign attacker-controlled input messages `m` to bin `H(s, m) % p` using a seed `s`, hash function `H`, and table size `p`.
-Choosing a prime `p` ensures all hash bits are used; the costly division can be avoided by multiplying with the inverse (https://goo.gl/l7ASm8).
+Such data structures assign attacker-controlled input messages `m` to a hash table bin `b` by computing the hash `H(s, m)` using a hash function `H` seeded by `s`, and mapping it to a bin with some narrowing function `b = R(h)`, discussed below.
-If `H` is a strong hash function, all its output bits are well-mixed, so `p` can also be a power of two, such that `% p` only requires a bitwise-AND.

-Attackers may attempt to trigger 'flooding' (excessive work in insertions or lookups) by finding 'collisions', i.e. many `m` assigned to the same bin.
+Attackers may attempt to trigger 'flooding' (excessive work in insertions or lookups) by finding multiple `m` that map to the same bin.
 If the attacker has local access, they can do far worse, so we assume the attacker can only issue remote requests.
 If the attacker is able to send large numbers of requests, they can already deny service, so we need only ensure the attacker's cost is sufficiently large compared to the service's provisioning.

-If the hash function is 'weak' (e.g. CityHash/Murmur), attackers can easily generate collisions regardless of the seed.
+If the hash function is 'weak' (e.g. CityHash/Murmur), attackers can easily generate 'collisions' (inputs mapping to the same hash values) regardless of the seed.
 This causes `n^2` work for `n` requests to an unprotected hash table, which is unacceptable.
-If the seed is known, the attacker can find collisions for any `H` by computing `H(s, m) % p` for various `m`.
-This raises the attacker's cost by a factor of `p` (typically 10^3..10^5), but we need a further increase in the cost/work ratio to be safe.

-It is reasonable to assume `s` is a secret property of the service generated on startup or even per-connection, and therefore initially unknown to remote attackers.
+By contrast, 'strong' hashes such as SipHash or HighwayHash require infeasible attacker effort to find a collision (an expected 2^32 guesses of `m` per the birthday paradox) or recover the seed (2^63 requests).
+These security claims assume the seed is secret.
+It is reasonable to suppose `s` is initially unknown to attackers, e.g. generated on startup or even per-connection.
 A timing attack by Wool/Bar-Yosef recovers 13-bit seeds by testing all 8K possibilities using millions of requests, which takes several days (even assuming unrealistic 150 us round-trip times).
 It appears infeasible to recover 64-bit seeds in this way.

-If the seed remains secret, the security claims of 'strong' hashes such as SipHash or HighwayHash imply attackers need 2^32 guesses of `m` before expecting a collision (birthday paradox), and 2^63 requests to guess the seed.
-These costs are large enough to consider the service safe, even when using a conventional hash table.

-Even if the seed is somehow revealed and/or attackers manage to find collisions, there are two ways to prevent denial of service by limiting the work per request, without incurring much additional cost.
+However, attackers are only looking for multiple `m` mapping to the same bin rather than full hash collisions.
+We assume they know or are able to discover the hash table size `p`.
+It is common to choose `p = 2^i` to enable an efficient `R(h) := h & (p - 1)`, which simply retains the lower hash bits.
+It may be easier for attackers to compute partial collisions where only the lower `i` bits match.
+This can be prevented by choosing a prime `p` so that `R(h) := h % p` incorporates all hash bits.
+The costly modulo operation can be avoided by multiplying with the inverse (https://goo.gl/l7ASm8).
+An interesting alternative suggested by Kyoung Jae Seo chooses a random subset of the `h` bits.
+Such an `R` function can be computed in just 3 cycles using PEXT from the BMI2 instruction set.
+This is expected to defend against SAT-solver attacks on the hash bits at a slightly lower cost than the multiplicative inverse method, and still allows power-of-two table sizes.

+Summary thus far: given a strong hash function and secret seed, it appears infeasible for attackers to generate collisions because `s` and/or `R` are unknown.
+However, they can still observe the timings of data structure operations for various `m`.
+With typical table sizes between 2^10 and 2^17 entries, attackers can detect some collisions, but at a relatively high cost.

+The hash table data structure must therefore mitigate the effects of collisions;
+this also deals with the unlikely occurrence of a successful seed recovery or collision attack.
+We suggest two methods for defending against flooding while maintaining good average-case performance:

 1. Use augmented/de-amortized cuckoo hash tables (https://goo.gl/PFwwkx).
    These guarantee worst-case `log n` bounds, but only if the hash function is 'indistinguishable from random', which is claimed for SipHash and HighwayHash but certainly not for weak hashes.

 2. Use conventional separate chaining for collision resolution, but with trees instead of linked lists.
 This avoids having to store and check for each hash bucket whether it holds a list or tree.
 However, general tree data structures need to ensure they remain balanced.
 This requires additional bookkeeping - typically 3 pointers per node for red-black or 2-3 trees.
 We can reduce this overhead by realizing that `H(s, m)` is uniformly randomly distributed when `H` is a strong hash function.
 When storing such hashes in the tree rather than the original message `m`, we can use a simple unbalanced tree, which reduces space and time costs.
 Thanks to funny-falcon for proposing this approach!

 In both cases, attackers pay a high cost (likely at least proportional to `p`) to trigger only modest additional work (a factor of `log n`).